indr/adonis-rate-limiter/README.md

 }
 ```

-If the subject exceeds the maximum number an `RateLimitExceededException` is thrown.
+If the subject exceeds the maximum number a `RateLimitExceededException` is thrown.
 The exception contains these properties:

  * `message`: The action key in the format `{key}-rate-limit-exceeded`, eg. `login-min-rate-limit-exceeded`
  * `secondsToWait`: The number of seconds the subject has to wait until it can perform the action again